-The Group is an apparel designing and sourcing service provider for branded fashion retailers.
+The Group is an apparel designing and sourcing service provider for branded fashion retailers and wholesalers.
 The revenue for the Year was derived from the supply of apparel products to online fashion retailers and fashion retailers and the provision of consultation services.

-Supply of apparel products to online fashion retailers and fashion retailers
+Supply of apparel products to branded fashion retailers and wholesalers

-The Group's revenue increased by 16.7% to approximately HK\$189.6 million for the Year from approximately HK\$162.5 million for the year ended 30 April 2017, representing an increase in revenue of approximately HK\$27.1 million.
-Such increases were mainly due to the sales generated from new customers and the increase in quantity of sales orders from existing customers.
+The Group's revenue from the segment increased by 5.4% to approximately HK\$199.9 million for the Year from approximately HK\$189.6 million for the year ended 30 April 2018.
+Such increases were mainly due to the sales generated from two new major customers and the increase in quantity of sales orders from existing customers.
 To cope with the challenging global business environment, while the Group continuously provides customised comprehensive services through efficient comprehensive apparel designing and sourcing services from design to delivery processes to the customers within a short lead time, it also enhances business exposure and performance by expanding showrooms to secure existing customers and maintaining a growth in revenue.